dimsmol/reflex-template/README.md

   - `bin/shell`
   - `bin/shelljs`
 - run `bin/open` to open app running with warp
+  - `bin/ghcid` is one of the ways to start app with warp
 - run your favorite editor under `bin/shell` (e.g. `code .`)
 - optional:
   - run `bin/repl` under `bin/shell`